KGithub2019/CB-Automated-QA-Test/README.md

 1. Write a simple automated test framework in the language / IDE of your choice to test the scenario below
 2. Clear reporting of the test results

+# Scenario:

+Scenario: Remaining cards correctly updated after drawing
+- *Assuming a new deck starts with 52 cards:*
+- Draw cards from the deck 5 times
+- Draw between 1 and 5 cards from the deck each time.
+- Verify that 52-[total cards drawn] remain in the deck at the end of the test

 # Deliverable

 - A bundled/archived repository showing your commit history or a link to an accessible private repository with your work in (Github can host private repositories at a cost; there is no charge for doing so with Bitbucket).
 Git example for sending us a standalone bundle: